-A series of movements designed to open loosen up the spine, link breath with movement and get you out of your head and into your body, this powerful simple series is a fantastic way to start your practice.
-In Hindu sacred scriptures the Sun Salurations were first referred to around 1500 BCE in the Rig Veda, as a ritual prostration to the welcome the rising of the sun-and in book form in 1934 in the Yoga Makaranda by Krishnamacharya.
+The Sun Salutations are a series of movements designed to open and loosen up the spine, link breath with movement, and get you out of your head and into your body; this powerful, simple series is a fantastic way to start your practice.
+In Hindu sacred scriptures, the Sun Salutations were first referred to around 1500 BCE in the Rig Veda as a ritual prostration to welcome the sun's rising and in book form in 1934 in the Yoga Makaranda by Krishnamacharya.

 Krishnamacharya, who first introduced Vinyasa-Krama (wise progression), is considered the father of contemporary Vinyasa Yoga that many of us practice today.

-Many students over the years have reported to me that they don't do yoga at home because they don't know what to do.
-This is one of the drawbacks of the Vinyasa practice because unlike Kundalini or Ashtanga Yoga, there are no set series.
-However, the Sun Salutations resolve this!
+Many students don't do yoga at home because they don't know what to do.
+One of the drawbacks of the widespread Vinyasa practice, unlike Kundalini or Ashtanga Yoga, is there is no set series, so students at home don’t feel confident.

 - Bend your knees as you fold over into Uttanasana

-- When stepping forward and backwards switch legs each time.
+- When stepping forward and backward, switch legs each time.
 No need to jump

-- Lower down from plank all the way to the floor, slide your hands back slighly under your shoulders, root the pubic down and the tops of the feet down and lift up to Baby Cobra instead of Upward Dog
+- Lower down from plank to the floor, slide your hands back slightly under your shoulders, root the pubic down and the tops of the feet down and lift to Baby Cobra instead of Upward Dog